aspose-email/Aspose.Email-API-Reference-Tutorials/content/english/net/email-attachment-handling/extracting-embedded-objects-from-email-with-csharp/_index.md

 ### How do I install Aspose.Email for .NET?

-You can install Aspose.Email for .NET by downloading it from the official website or using a package manager like NuGet.
-For detailed installation instructions, refer to the [official documentation](https://docs.aspose.com/email/net/installation/).
+You can install Aspose.Email for .NET by downloading it from Aspose.Releases: [Aspose.Releases](https://releases.aspose.com/email/net/) or using a package manager like NuGet.

 ### Can I extract embedded objects from attachments other than HTML?